 No-code development tools let you create software without writing code.

 Conclude is a no-code development tool for everyone, not just software developers.
 Conclude lets people who work in non-technical fields create real and useful apps quickly.
 For example, if you’re a financial controller and want to create a purchase approval app, you can use the generic approvals blueprint and adapt it to your organization.

 You can use interactive tools to install and modify apps, or you can use an editor just like you would edit plain HTML.
 Conclude apps are not written with code, but expressed in a high-level language using the JSON format.
 Conclude apps are very compact: the approval app consists of less than 55 lines of text (called app source).

 We recommend that you start with the interactive tools, and then explore the developer’s guide to learn more about the expressive power of Conclude.

 The App Installer

-The quickest way to create a new app is to use the interactive app installer.
+The quickest way to create a new app is by using the interactive app installer.
 If you read the quickstart guide, you’ve already seen it in action.

-You can launch the installer from Conclude Home > Apps > Install App, or by typing the command
+You can launch the installer from Conclude Home > Apps > Install App, or by typing this command in

-Step 1: Choose a channel where you want to install an app and a blueprint
+Step 1: Choose a channel where you want to install an app and select a blueprint

 Step 2: Customize the app’s name, label, description, and launch button